Chances Are Your Work-Life Boundaries Are Not as Good as You Think

 Restrict access to work and non-work social media access at different times.

 Use physical space to create separation between activities.
-Many of us are now working from home at least part of the time.
+Many of us work from home, at least part of the time.
 To help keep work at work, use a separate location for work to the greatest extent possible.

 Block time in your calendar for work and non-work priorities